Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 # 6. Dynamic Typing in JavaScript

-JavaScript is a dynamically typed language.
+JavaScript is dynamically typed.

-That means a variable can hold different types of values.
+That means a variable can hold different types of values at different times.

 ```js
 let value = 10;